-The fear of public speaking (glossphobia) is the second most common fear in adults according to a 2001 Gallup™ poll.
+The fear of public speaking (glossophobia) is the second most common fear in adults, according to a 2001 Gallup™ poll.
 Forty percent of people said that they have this fear, with the split between men (37%) and women (44%) being about the same.
-It is more common in younger people than in the over 60 crowd.
+It is more common in younger people than in the over 60 crowds.
 And about 5% – 9% have a severe enough fear level that it is classified as a social anxiety disorder.

-Causes of this fear are complex and theoretical.
-Unlike other fears, the fear of public speaking is not based on a perceived threat of death (height, spiders, snakes, flying, hospitals, germs, fire, lightening, drowning, etc.).
+The causes of this fear are complex and theoretical.
+Unlike other worries, the fear of public speaking is not based on a perceived threat of death (height, spiders, snakes, flying, hospitals, germs, fire, lightning, drowning, etc.).
 Tangible things or creatures are unlikely to trigger it.
 Instead, this one is created by thoughts.
 But, if you think about it, all fears are nothing more than thoughts.
-The fear of spiders is not the existence of the spider, but the thought of what the spider might do.
+The fear of spiders is not the existence of the spider but the idea of what the spider might do.

 Most other common fears have perceived physical consequences, i.e., you could die, get sick, or become injured.
-The consequences of social fears, such as public speaking, are entirely psychological.
+The results of social anxieties, such as public speaking, are entirely psychological.
 This makes the recovery steps slightly different and involves more hands-on exercises.
 This increases the resistance to practice sessions.